L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Review the application and read the important information section to make sure you understand what you are filing.

-You may also find it helpful to go to the Landlord and Tenant Board before your hearing date to observe the process.
-Hearings are open to the public, so you will be allowed to sit in and observe.
+You may also find it helpful to observe some Landlord and Tenant Board hearings before your hearing date.
+Hearings are open to the public, so you will be allowed to observe.
+You may email the LTB at ltb@ontario.ca and request a hearing link.

 Conclusion

-Thank you for watching this webinar about the L1- Application to evict a tenant for non-payment of rent and to collect rent the tenant owes.
+Thank you for watching this module about the L1- Application to evict a tenant for non-payment of rent and to collect rent the tenant owes.

 The information offered in this presentation is intended as general information, it is not legal advice.